-Stage 5 - Appeals to the Secretary of State or the Ombudsman.
+Stage 4 - Appeals to the Secretary of State or the Ombudsman

 Finally, complainants have a right of appeal to the Secretary of State for Education.
-In such cases, the Department of Education and Skills (DfES) will examine the complaint and adjudicate.
-The DfES has the power to require the LEA or Diocesan Authority to take certain actions, including the issuing of instructions to the School Governing Body.
 It should be pointed out that the members of staff also have the same right of appeal.